GerritCodeReview/aws-gerrit/Secrets.md

 ### Prometheus Bearer Token

+*Optional*.
+This is only needed if you are setting up a monitoring stack.
 Generate a bearer token to be used for monitoring with Prometheus:

 ```bash
 openssl rand -hex 20 > /tmp/secrets/prometheus_bearer_token
 ```

 ### Private/public SSH key for replication (required only for recipes involving replicas)